-The UniHeat 96 hour heat pack (shipping warmers) is a popular heat source for those who are shipping reptiles, amphibians, insects, invertebrates, fish, plants and other perishable items.
+The UniHeat 96 hour heat pack (shipping warmers) is the most popular heat source for any one who needs to ship reptiles, amphibians, insects, invertebrates, fish, plants and many other perishable items.